shashankgumte/shashankgumte/README.md

 - 👋 Hi, I’m Shashank Gumte
 - 👀 I’m interested in Automation testing and DevOps technologies.
-- 🌱 I’m currently learning Javascript, docker, Cypress, Jenkins, Python
+- 🌱 I’m currently using Javascript, docker, Cypress, Playwright Jenkins, AWS code build, Python for automation of Web UI and API test.
 - 💞️ I’m looking to collaborate on automation testing framework, tools, libraries etc
 - 📫 You can reach out on shashank.gumte@gmail.com